CumulusNetworks/docs/content/cumulus-netq-42/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/Install-NetQ-with-CLI.md

 {{<tab "Cloud, Server Cluster Deployment" >}}

 <!-- vale off -->
-Run the following commands on your *master* NetQ Cloud Appliance with the `config-key` sent by NVIDIA in an email titled *"A new site has been added to your NVIDIA Cumulus NetQ account."*
+Run the following command on your NetQ Cloud Appliance with the `config-key` obtained during first login to the NetQ Cloud and premise activation.
+For more information, see {{<link title="Access the NetQ UI#log-in-to-netq" text="First Time Log In - NetQ Cloud">}}.
 <!-- vale on -->

 ```